 Those who grew up with The New Yorker as edited by Mr. William Shawn, and who are trying to adjust to the editorial practices of David Remnick and his staff, may be interested in samples we've taken from the proofsheets of the revised New Yorker Anthology of Literature, which will be published early next year.
 They nicely illustrate the difference in editorial styles.

 Up to a few years ago, when the program was still in existence, I directed one or two Henry Rutgers theses per academic year.
 The last of these was Ben Remsen's brilliant treatment of the problem of solipsism in the "anti-confluential" fiction of David Foster Wallace.
 A number of the students whose theses I directed pointed out that the Rutgers Dean who supervised the program was a principal member of the "Academic Oversight Committee" that attacked me for criticizing commercialized Div IA sports at Rutgers.
-After several wrote letters protesting that his subservience to the Athletics Department was grossly incompatible with the academic and intellectual values the program had always represented, the program was abruptly abolished.
+After several faculty members wrote letters protesting that his subservience to the Athletics Department was grossly incompatible with the academic and intellectual values the program had always represented, the program was abruptly abolished.
 It is a great loss to the university.

 At Rutgers, I try to teach regularly in all the areas in which I do research.
 In English literature, I have taught courses in 18th-century poetry and seminars on Samuel Johnson and Boswell & Johnson.
 In American literature, I teach both the first half of the American survey -- "American Literature from the Puritans to the Civil War" -- and English 352:315: "American Literature to 1800."
 In literary theory, I have taught senior seminars in Theory of Audience and the New Historicism.
 I also used to English 220 every other term.
 (For one of my 220 classes, I put up on the web a short note entitled "Who's the Narrator of Pale Fire."
 I'm leaving it up now for those interested in Nabokov.)
 Another page I wrote for one of my classes is "The Gradesavers' Prufrock," which comments on a bit of work done by an online termpaper service professedly staffed by "Harvard-educated" individuals.